 No place is more important than your home, which is why HomeAdvisor connects homeowners with local pros to transform their houses into homes they love.
 To help homeowners prepare for their next project, HomeAdvisor provides readers with accurate cost data and follows strict editorial guidelines.
 We surveyed thousands of real customers about their project costs to develop the pricing data you see, so you can make the best decisions for you and your home.
 We pair this data with research from reputable sources, including the U.S. Bureau of Labor Statistics, academic journals, market studies, and interviews with industry experts—all to ensure our prices reflect real-world projects.

-Many plumbers prefer to work with PEX because it doesn’t corrode, is resistant to sediment buildup problems, and is less likely to burst in freezing weather.
-Because PEX is a flexible hose, it’s much easier to work with and install.
-With that said, copper piping is more durable in the long term (and more expensive), so you’ll need to balance longevity with upfront costs.
+Many plumbers prefer PEX because it doesn't corrode, resists sediment buildup, and is less likely to burst in freezing weather.
+It's also flexible and easier to install.
+However, copper pipes are more durable but come with higher upfront costs.

 The time it takes to repipe a house mostly depends on the size of the project.
 For a small home with just a handful of fixtures, an entire repiping project could take just a couple of days.
 On the other hand, repiping a large, multi-story home with several bathrooms could take weeks to complete.